private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 #### Validator node
 [Validator node]: #validator-node

-Validator nodes:

-* MUST register on the base-chain.
-Validator Nodes will not be able to be nominated as [authorised signers] on side-chains if they have not registered on the base-chain.
-* MUST stake a nominal amount of Tari in a UTXO as part of the node registration transaction.
-This is an anti-spam measure and is not related to any finds a node must stake as part of its obligations in managing a contract.

 Validator nodes should expect to have to stake Tari for each contract they validate.
 Asset issuers will determine the nature and amount of stake required.
 The contract stake should be variable on a contract-to-contract basis so that an efficient market